 File Sharing Apps Are NOT a Replacement for Web Hosting

 You also still need web hosting, and as mentioned above, and you often cannot use shared hosting plans to run apps like this.

 You would need your own VPS account with few restrictions, or your own server.
 Because of the economics of scale, if you have to pay for space and bandwidth it might be a lot less expensive to use a free or premium subscription service.

 Subscription File Hosting Services

-These services allow you to upload files to a cloud-based storage system that you don't have to manage or think about; you simply move them into a folder and things work.
+- Take advantage of the storage system that you don't have to manage or think about; you simply move files into a folder, and things work.

 These services are often free up to a certain limit, and then require premium plans for high usage.
 They are often subsidized by ads.